 - End date - if you wish to prevent people from completing the form after a specified date, set the date here using the date-picker.

 - Next season form - if another form already exists for the next period (term/year/season) you can link your form to that form.
-This linage is used when you wish to roll people's records forward from one database to another, or when you use the bulk invitation to re-register facility.
+This linkage is used when you wish to roll people's records forward from one database to another, or when you use the bulk invitation to re-register facility.
 Note that this linkage is set automatically for the official forms from sports codes governing bodies.

 5. Set the introductory text that will display at the top of your form in the Intro Text area.
 This commonly includes the purpose of your form and any key information that people are likely to need such as important dates, pricing, or instructions.
 You can include links to documents or other pages form within this text area.